-The DNA Relatives tool is a popular, interactive 23andMe feature that allows you to find and connect with genetic relatives who are also 23andMe users participating in this feature, and to learn more about your family story.
-This tool is optional; other 23andMe users will not be able to see you as a genetic match unless you opt in to the feature.
+The DNA Relatives feature is a popular, interactive 23andMe feature that allows you to find and connect with genetic relatives who are also 23andMe users participating in this feature, and to learn more about your family story.
+This feature is optional; other 23andMe users will not be able to see you as a genetic match unless you opt in to the feature.
 Likewise, you will not be able to view your genetic matches in DNA Relatives unless you consent to participate.

-The DNA Relatives tool has multiple privacy options to suit your individual preferences.
+The DNA Relatives feature has multiple privacy options to suit your individual preferences.
 For complete privacy, you can opt out of DNA Relatives entirely.
 For the most visibility, you can choose to participate in Open Sharing.

 Participation in DNA Relatives

-- Your display name (see below)
+- Your display name

 - Your profile sex (Male/Female)